Eusebius has an agenDA

 Significantly, nearly all other parties are aligned with the DA, which is owned by the same people who own McKaiser, who will vote DA.
 He must lie about his own political preference because if he was an obvious DA partisan he would be ignored by the majority of South Africans who despise the DA.

 His goal seems to be partly to encourage political quietism and partly to promote impotence.
+Thus white monopoly capital can continue to loot the country’s resources and incidentally immiserate its people without interference from democracy.

 McKaiser’s attack on the EFF, as essentially the same as the other two parties, is also interesting.
 There is a great deal amiss with the EFF’s values, practices and policies.
 Yet, it has been persistently vilified by the oligarchy, presumably because it has campaigned for policies that the oligarchy opposes and collaborated with people whom the oligarchy wishes to disempower.
 Therefore, his attack lacks validity and calls for further suspicion.